ibm-cloud-docs/transit-gateway/helpful-tips.md

 * You can place the tunnels within a redundant GRE in the same or different zones.
 * All connections and tunnels on the transit gateway must have unique names.
 * All tunnels in a redundant GRE target the same network and account.
-* Known limitation: Currently, tunnels in the same zone in a redundant GRE do not have tunnel-to-tunnel traffic.

 When using the `VPC` base network type: